 Do I have legal authority over trees on my property?

 You do not “own” the tree just because they happen to reside on your property.
-The reason for this is that trees bring a huge benefit to the community as a whole such as cleaning the air we breathe, reducing the heat island affect and creating habitat for local wildlife.
+The reason for this is that trees bring a huge benefit to the community as a whole such as cleaning the air we breathe, reducing the heat island effect, and creating habitat for local wildlife.

 Cities regulate what trees can be removed or trimmed.
 Plus other guidelines regarding the ideal number of trees that should be planted and maintained on a property of a certain lot size.

 As each city has different trees, local climates, and ecosystems, the regulations surrounding the trees removal laws vary greatly from state to state.